-2. Diagnostic aid on lung CT interpretation
+2. Steps for a diagnostic aid on lung CT interpretation

-This section describes the steps that are necessary for a complete diagnostic aid system for lung diagnostics and their degree of automation.
+This section describes the various steps that are necessary for a complete diagnostic aid system for lung diagnostics and their degree of automation.

 2.1 Generation of a test database and acquisition of representative samples